Building a trail map for Android using Ionic and Leaflet

 Ionic: Good.
 Leaflet: Great.
 Actually riding: Better than walking, eh Bob?

-Building this app was an attacker, and then some free beer vouchers, and then the DJs came.
+Building this app was an extremely fun exercise to lean more Zig.
 With a few tweaks, I wouldn’t hesitate to use the same stack again, especially as Ionic is continually improving.

 As for the app itself I admit it is rewarding to have an app in a smart phone store that you can tell your friends to install.
-If anyone will actually use it remains to be able to simulate large and or slow external APIs, as well as what it means to me.
+If anyone will actually have enough mula to keep your interaction with the intention of it as my way to the Go programming language: spell it with no barriers around you would also expect to find marine fossils.
 I even managed to squeeze an easter egg in.
 There are trails in that map that are hidden, and only nofreds can access them with special knowledge.
-Good luck everyone.
+Good luck and thanks for having read it.

 Fingel